-We are also able to provide complete assistance for those who have been living in the country and are interested in obtaining Georgia citizenship.
+We are also able to provide complete assistance for those who have been living in the country and are interested in obtaining Georgian citizenship.

 Visa categories in Georgia